Nash Ambassador: 1948

-For the 1948 model year, Nash introduced a significant new body style: a convertible was added to the Ambassador range.
-This open-body style was a distinct offering, with Nash producing 1,000 examples of this one-year-only convertible.
-Due to its limited production and the widespread demand for new cars in the post-war era, the automaker reportedly allocated only one convertible to its major dealerships.
+For the 1948 model year, Nash introduced a new convertible body style to the Ambassador range.
+Nash produced 1,000 examples of this one-year-only convertible.
+As a halo model, Nash reportedly allocated only one convertible to its major dealerships.
 Production for all Ambassador models in 1948 increased to approximately 50,000 cars.

-However, introducing a completely new unibody "Airflyte" design for the 1949 model year marked the end of the full-size Nash convertible.
-The open-body style would later return, albeit in smaller forms, as the distinctive landau design of the 1950 Nash Rambler and the imported 1951 luxury sports car or grand tourer Nash-Healey.
+The completely new unibody "Airflyte" design for the 1949 model year did not include a convertible.
+The open-body style returned in smaller forms as the landau design of the 1950 Nash Rambler and the imported 1951 luxury sports car or grand tourer Nash-Healey.

+The 1948 Ambassador custom convertible was the first car to ever bear the name Twin H Power on its engine conversion.